hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 for more details.
 This field only applies to private clusters, when `enable_private_nodes` is `true`.

+* `master_global_access_config` (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) - Controls cluster master global
+access settings.
+If unset, Terraform will no longer manage this field and will not modify the previously-set value.
+Structure is documented below.

 In addition, the `private_cluster_config` allows access to the following read-only fields:

 * `peering_name` - The name of the peering between this cluster and the Google owned VPC.